ChiaLoChen/Indust-Game-Hardware---Final-Exam/README.md

 How it was done

 - using letters in my name as button placements and on press triggers the function
-- When the buttons are pressed the Arduino would read the analogue and digital input and then output the corresponded function
+- When the buttons are pressed the Arduino reads the analog and digital input and then outputs the corresponding function

 Why it was done the way it was

-- I noticed two parts of my name have four letters which is similar to a X-box controller buttons
+- I noticed two parts of my name have four letters which is similar to an X-box controller buttons
 - I figure a controller similar to X box would be the most common and simple solution to get work done in time

 Electronics simulation video link: